Beach Tennis Australia

 When was the last time you tried something for the first time?
 Want a few coaching tips? call or email Paul today to organise .

 • ASK about a Season beach pass for next season, Great Value!!!
-Can play Wednesday Twilight and Saturday mornings! from Sep '09 till April '10

 • Players over 70, play FREE